BetterCallHoang/BetterCallHoang.github.io/_posts/2025-05-16-[Prepare for Interview #1] static, volitate, const.md

 1. When a static variable is declared in a module (or a file) but in outside of all the functions, all the functions of that module will be able to access that variable.
 But other modules cannot access that variable:

-Note: When decleare a static variable in this situation, no need to `static`  keyword (or this variable are default in static).

 ```c
 //main.c
 #include <stdio.h>